 Macquarie’s Basic Home Loan offers a low-interest rate and zero application or account management fees.
 You can opt for a variable or fixed loan, or split your loan to take advantage of both rate types.
 This loan isn’t full-featured like other products but if you want a straightforward product at an exceptional price, this is a good option for those who qualify and can put down at least a 20% deposit.

-You can save a substantial sum by lowering your interest owed with an offset account – Macquarie lets you have up to ten fully transactional accounts with your loan.
+You could save a substantial sum by lowering your interest owed with an offset account – Macquarie lets you have up to ten fully transactional accounts with your loan.
 Combine this with a competitive rate and a Macquarie credit card with no annual fee for the life of your loan and you have a smart home loan for savvy borrowers.

 Get more out of your self-managed super fund by investing in property with a competitive SMSF home loan.
 Macquarie is able to offer lower than average rates for SMSF loans.
 You can borrow up to 80% of the property value.
 While there are expensive fixed fees to start, you won’t have to may any monthly account fees.